 - Close.
 See above. - Close Tab Area.
 Closes all tabs in the tab area. - Close All Views.
 Closes all tabs, in all tab areas.
 Leaves an empty workspace. - Close Other Tabs.
-Closes all other tabs in the particular tab area.
+Closes all other tabs, in all tab areas, except the one that is selected.